zayman2045/stargaze/README.md

 ### Game Instructions

-* Use the WASD or arrow keys to move the player around.
+* Use the WASD or arrow keys to move your ship.
 * Press the spacebar to play and pause the game.
 * Press Esc to quit the game.